markvantilburg/flag-icons/README.md

 # flag-icons

-> A curated collection of all country flags in SVG — plus the CSS for easier integration.
+> A curated collection of all country ISO 3166-1-alpha-2 flags in SVG — plus the CSS for easier integration.
 See the [demo](https://flagicons.lipis.dev).

 ## Install